Tuebel/blog/index.md

 </div>

 Father of two, married a Redick (born as Übelhör), coder, maker, and robotics nerd.\
-Besides the nerdy technical hobbies, I like playing my guitar and piano, hiking, skiing and running.
+Besides the nerdy hobbies, I like playing music on the guitar and piano, hiking, skiing, and running.

 From 2013-2018, I studied mechanical (B.Sc.) and automation engineering (M.Sc.) at RWTH Aachen University.\
 From 2018-2024, I worked on my [thesis](https://doi.org/10.18154/RWTH-2024-04533) for my Dr.-Ing.
 (Germand Ph.D. in engineering) at the Institute of Automatic Control (RWTH Aachen University).\
-Currently, I am a postdoc at the same institute.
+Currently, I am a postdoc at the same institute in the position of the "group manager navigation".

 # Latest Posts